-The General Fund - Revenue
+The General Fund-Revenue

 The General Fund supports the day-to-day running of the Council's services (excluding housing).
-The Council set its budget for the 2023/24 financial year on 2nd March 2023.
-This showed a total budget of £19.3m of which £18.2m was to deliver its core services (Budget Council March 2023)
+The Council set its budget for the 2024/25 financial year on 7th March 2024.
+This showed a net revenue budget of £37.8m.